matteodegobbi/vault/concurrent_programming/Real-Time and Cyclic Executive.md

 To define a scheduling model for RTOS we need two components:
 1. Scheduling algorithm: set of rules to use the system resources
-2. Analytical means to analyze the system to prove that in worst-case beahviour the system still respects the timing constraints.
+2. Analytical means to analyze the system to prove that in worst-case behaviour the system still respects the timing constraints.
 ## Basic process model
 This simplified model is necessary in order to be able to conduct analysis on it.
 It makes some strong assumption: